maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/register-to-vote/how-do-i-register.md

 ---
 title: "How do I register to vote?"
-published: false
+published: true
-weight: 10
+weight: 2
-section: register-to-vote
+section: "register-to-vote"
-priority: Minor
+priority: "Minor"
 ---
 **You can register to vote in person** at your local [board of elections office](http://www.elections.ny.gov/CountyBoards.html) or at any New York State agency-based voter registration center, including any of the following New York State agency offices:
 - Alcoholism and Substance Abuse Services